Alastair White: Operas

 The fashion-opera cycle was created between 2018 and 2021.
 Combining fashion, dance, drama, poetry and music in what White calls 'contingent dialectics,' it was described by BBC Radio 3 as "a whole exciting new genre of art."

 In 2018, WEAR premiered at Tete-a-Tete.
 An immersive performance at The Crossing, Kings Cross, London, it incorporated dance and fashion to explore the role of objects in changing perceptions of space and time.
 It was shortlisted for a Scottish Award for New Music, and revived by Opera in the City at the Bridewell Theatre the following year.

 These ideas were developed in 2019's ROBE, an opera death with themes of artificial intelligence, virtual reality and cartography.
 It premiered at The Place and was nominated for a Creative Edinburgh Award.
 It was released by Métier Records in February, 2021.

 His third fashion-opera WOAD premiered in 2021, adapting the Scots border ballad of Tam Lin to imagine the implications of multiverse theory.
 The Métier release was described by Fanfare as "the height of compositional magnificence."

-The fourth, RUNE, premiered later that year at the Round Chapel and is due to be released Summer 2022.
+The fourth, RUNE, premiered later that year at the Round Chapel and is due to be released in Summer 2022.
 Scored for three pianos, two singers and four dancers, the work was a collaboration with London-based brand KA WA KEY.
 Vogue Italia called it "a perfect combination of show and costume."

 Beyond the cycle, Hareflight premiered at the start of 2022 at the Leicester Guildhall, drawing influence from Tiepolo's The Discovery of the True Cross to discuss the relationship between truth and knowledge, "proposing an aesthetic of the thought or dance which moves faster than its crystallisation into sentence or gesture."